 2009/Into Darkness Duty Uniform

 Supreme Kudos for returning to the show’s roots as far as flashy color and comfort.
 But this variation on Theiss’s TOS design just doesn’t work for me.
 The material is too thin.
 It looks like silk, and silk is tacky.
 It just doesn’t conform to the body the way the old velour did leaving a lot of unsightly wrinkles.
 The collar is too wide and loose and the hem is too long.
-Plus those pants are really chunky and haphazardly stuffed into the boots, like a SWAT team’s.
+Plus those pants are really chunky and haphazardly stuffed into the boots.
+Why would you stuff pants into boots?
+Are they going to be walking through a swamp?
+Are they fly fishermen?
 I’m also not a fan of the arrow head texture that covers the entirety of it.
 It looks like the netting on a football uniform top.
 The skirt variant is cut well, but with no sleeves comes no rank.
 How did they miss that for two films?

 The Next Generation Third Season Duty Uniform

 The folks slowly taking over TNG from Gene were sexist prudes, and the first thing that showed this was the change in the uniform.
 While Crusher and Troi had to keep on keeping on in skin tight spandex, the boys got these extremely paunchy looking two-piece muffin tops.
 What was supposed to be a more flattering option made everything on an aging man look worse.
 I mean, who wants love handles built into their shirts?
 And the mandarin collars just add to the stiff, no-fun-allowed theme.
 Were naked necks too sexy for Rick Berman?
 And please don’t tell me about how Patrick Stewart’s chiropractor warned him against the first season onsies.
 Chiropractors believe disease is caused by interruptions in life line energies.